klust/SupercomputersForStarters/docs/C07_Expectations/C07_S01_Speedup.md

 to even use 64 or 128 cores for this particular problem as the speed-up is lower than for roughly 32 cores (and hence the execution time higher).
 However, going from 8 to 16 cores we also effectively gain only $35\%$ performance so one can wonder if this is worth the cost.
-The sweep spot for this problem is probably somewhere between 4 and 8 cores.
+The sweet spot for this problem is probably somewhere between 4 and 8 cores.

 ## What does this mean?